adrienbelcastro/momentum/README.md

 To start up development server as mentioned above, please use npm start in order to view the project

 This is a mobile app and is currently not 100% responsive.
+In its current state it is optimized for a screen with 320px at 100% zoom.
 However, a desktop and tablet screen size is in beta so styles will be 100% responsive as of phase 2.